tableau99it/Consumer-Complaints-Analysis-project/README.md

 analyze customer complaints dataset from a public service provider, the Metropolitan Transportation Authority (MTA) public transportation service provider, which provides services such as subway, bus and rail.

+A lack of complaints or a small number of complaints against a product, issue, or firm in the database does not necessarily imply that there is little or no consumer harm.
+Consumers may be harmed in ways that do not cause them to file a complaint with the Bureau or to blame the product or provider for the harm they have suffered, depending on the nature of the financial product and how consumers use it.

 # Technologies:-